cavo789/blog/blog/XXX/markitdown/index.md

 Recently a good friend has notified me about a new tool from Microsoft: an utility for converting PDF and MS Office files (like `.docx` or `.xlsx`) to Markdown.

-By looking at the repo on Github ([https://github.com/microsoft/markitdown/](https://github.com/microsoft/markitdown/)), it seems really interesting since, they said "it converts pdf, powerpoint, word, excel, images, audio, html, text-based formats like csv, json or xml and even zip file (iterates over contents)".
+By looking at the repo on Github ([https://github.com/microsoft/markitdown/](https://github.com/microsoft/markitdown/)), it seems really interesting since, they said "it converts pdf, PowerPoint, word, excel, images, audio, html, text-based formats like csv, json or xml and even zip file (iterates over contents)".
 It's a lovely promise!

-So, because it's always good to be able to quickly convert somes docx files written by colleagues who don't speak Markdown, I was really interested to test it.
+So, because it's always good to be able to quickly convert some docx files written by colleagues who don't speak Markdown, I was really interested to test it.

 <!-- truncate -->